Direct Marketing Beef Profile

 Farmers Markets, Agricultural Marketing Service, USDA.

-Food CPI, Prices and Expenditures, Economic Research Service (ERS), USDA.
+Food CPI, Economic Research Service (ERS), USDA.

 Food Marketing & Price Spreads, ERS, USDA.